ivokostovski/elevator-exercise/README.md

 ## Main Requirements

-_Note_: Since you are applying for a Senior Frontend Developer position, we expect a more refined and interactive web-based user interface as part of your submission.
-While the original assignment mentions that the UI can be as simple as console logging, this does not apply in your case.
-Your solution should include a clear, functional web UI that visually represents elevator movements and system status.

 Design and program an elementary elevator control system.
 The focus is only on moving and tracking elevators in a building - real world concerns like weight limits, fire control, overrides, holds, etc., are beyond the scope of the program.

 ### Parameters for the program: